-I have extensive experience connecting the heart to the mind, and knows the only thing true love needs to grow is pure, brutal logic.
+I have extensive experience connecting the heart to the mind, and know the only thing true love needs to grow is pure, brutal logic.
 As such, periodically, I will reach into the mailbag and answer your romantic queries.
 This week, I try to reduce a messy love triangle into a love… line?

 I am desperately in love with someone.
 But lo!
 There is a competing suitor!
 Unfortunately, my dear, sweet, conflicted lover can’t decide if my rival or I would be a better partner.
 “You are both so nice and are so good for me, but for different reasons!”
 It would appear that my sweet peach needs time to think, and see who will persevere through the indecision longer.
 Oh Adam, what do I do?
 How long do I wait?
 Please help.